Treatment of Data Influenced by Exceptional Events

 Exceptional Events are unusual or naturally occurring events that can affect air quality but are not reasonably controllable using techniques that tribal, state or local air agencies may implement in order to attain and maintain the National Ambient Air Quality Standards.

 Contact: Mark Evangelista

-The Environmental Protection Agency (EPA) finalized a rule to establish criteria and procedures for use in determining if air quality monitoring data has been influenced by exceptional events.
+In March of 2007, the Environmental Protection Agency (EPA) finalized the Exceptional Events Rule to establish criteria and procedures for use in determining if air quality monitoring data has been influenced by exceptional events.
 The rule:

 - ensures that air quality measurements are properly evaluated and characterized with regard to their causes,

 - identifies reasonable actions that should be taken to address the air quality and public health impacts caused by these types of events,

 - avoids imposing unreasonable planning requirements on state, local, and tribal air quality agencies related to violations of the NAAQS due to exceptional events, and